:

 The past 12 months has seen big changes in not only the way users see search results, but the way those search results are ranked too.

-In this article, VisitScotland’s SEO Manager Abigail Shaw breaks down exactly what is changing, and some of the ways you might need to adapt your approach to Search Engine Optimisation (SEO) because of it.
+In this article, VisitScotland’s SEO Manager Abigail Shaw breaks down exactly what is changing, where you might need to adapt your approach to Search Engine Optimisation (SEO) and tactics to optimise being featured in AI Overviews (AIOs) and Generative AI chatbot responses.

 New to SEO?
 Learn where to get started with our Search Engine Optimisation Guide.